Hsu Tain-tsair: Criticism

-After the DPP nominated Hsu as the 2001 Tainan mayoral race candidate, protests led by supporters of then-incumbent mayor George Chang, who is also a member of the DPP, arose.
+After the DPP nominated Hsu as the 2001 Tainan mayoral race candidate, protests led by supporters of the then-incumbent mayor George Chang, who is also a member of the DPP, arose.
 The protesters called Hsu a betrayer of the party as he left the party in 1995.
 They showed their disapproval of the party's choice by burning their party membership cards.

 The prevention of dengue fever in Taiwan was always most successful in Tainan City.
 In 2007, however, outbreaks in the city were almost unstoppable.
 The fever outbreaks originally occurred only in Annan District, where the first case was reported in June.
 The health department failed to control the spread of the fever, and all six districts ended up having confirmed cases.
 There was also an outbreak in an old soldiers' home.
-On August 22, Mayor Hsu apologized for the disastrous outbreak of dengue fever; he announced that the health department would be reorganized and new officials would be appointed in six months.
+On 22 August, Mayor Hsu apologized for the disastrous outbreak of dengue fever; he announced that the health department would be reorganized and new officials would be appointed in six months.

 Mayoral scandals

-While then-mayor of Taipei Ma Ying-jeou was indicted for alleged misuse of "special allowance fund," prosecutors dropped Hsu Tain-tsair's case in March 2007.
-However, on April 10, 2007, Hsu was indicted by prosecutors for his alleged involvement in a construction scandal and violations of the Government Procurement Act (政府採購法).
+While the then-mayor of Taipei Ma Ying-jeou was indicted for alleged misuse of "special allowance fund," prosecutors dropped Hsu Tain-tsair's case in March 2007.
+However, on 10 April 2007, Hsu was indicted by prosecutors for his alleged involvement in a construction scandal and violations of the Government Procurement Act (政府採購法).
 The scandal was broken by the Tainan City councillor Hsieh Long-chieh (謝龍介) in May 2006 during a council meeting.

 In April 2007, Hsu was indicted by the Tainan prosecutors.
 In their statement of charges, the prosecutors accused Hsu of money grafting in an underground city construction project.
 According to Hsu, the prosecutors heavily used the testimonies of people who were convicted of crime.
 In August 2009, Hsu was found not guilty by the Tainan District Court.